Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra: Coulomb branches

-Let us prove a slightly stronger (but none the less easier) version of this theorem.
-The BFN space can be replaced by its Iwahori analogue and the quantum Coulomb branch can be replaced by its Iwahori version $\fCoulomb=H_*^{I\times \C^*}(\Cspace')$; see \cite[\S 4]{BEF} for a more detailed discussion of this variety.
-Similarly, we can replace $e\mathsf{H}e$ by $e'\mathsf{H}e'$ where is just the idempotent symmetrizing for the action of $(\Z/\ell\Z)^n$.
-Both these algebras act naturally on $\poly\cong H^*_{I\times \C^*}(*)$, identifying the variables $U_i$ with the Euler classes of the tautological line bundles on the classifying space of $I$. \begin{lemma} There is an isomorphism of $e'\mathsf{H}e'$ with the flag quantum Coulomb branch $\fCoulomb$.
-This isomorphism is induced by the obvious isomorphism $\poly\cong H^*_{I\times \C^*}(*)$. \end{lemma} This extension is also proven by Braverman-Etingof-Finkelberg \cite[\S 4.2]{BEF} with a similar proof. \begin{proof} In both cases, we have a copy of polynomial multiplication, given by the $e'u_i$ in $e'\mathsf{H}e'$ and the Chern classes of tautological bundles in $\fCoulomb$.
+Thus, both algebras $\fCoulomb$ and $e'\mathsf{H}e' $ act naturally on $\poly^A\cong H^*_{I\times \C^*}(*)$, identifying the variables $U_i$ with the Euler classes of the tautological line bundles on the classifying space of $I$. \begin{lemma} There is an isomorphism of $e'\mathsf{H}e'$ with the flag quantum Coulomb branch $\fCoulomb$.
+This isomorphism is induced by the obvious isomorphism $e'\poly=\poly^A\cong H^*_{I\times \C^*}(*)$. \end{lemma} This extension is also proven by Braverman-Etingof-Finkelberg \cite[\S 4.2]{BEF} with a similar proof. \begin{proof} In both cases, we have a copy of polynomial multiplication, given by the $e'u_i$ in $e'\mathsf{H}e'$ and the Chern classes of tautological bundles in $\fCoulomb$.
 We also have copies of $S_n$ which act as in dAHA.
 In $\fCoulomb$, this is given by the pullback of the action of $S_n$ on the Springer sheaf.
 Finally, the shift element $e'y_n^{\ell-1}\tau e'$ agrees with the shift correspondence and $e' x_1^{\ell-1}\sigma e'$ agrees with the correspondence To see that these act the same way, we need only check their commutation with $u_i$, as in (\ref{u-sig}--\ref{u-tau}), and that they act correctly on the unit.
 The commutation is clear, since the shift correspondence simply reindexes the tautological line bundles.